Throughput Testing and Troubleshooting

 nuttcp -u -Ri300m/20 -i 1 -T5 <server>

-This test may show a small amount of loss.
-If you increase the burst size at the same instantaneous rate, it will increase the stress to the network buffering.
-This will progressively show more loss as the transit device overflows its buffers.
+This test might show a small amount of loss.
+If you increase the burst size at the same instantaneous rate, it also increases the stress to the network buffering.
+This progressively shows more loss as the transit device overflows its buffers.

-On 10GbE network with 9000 byte MTU, we can send 8972 byte UDP datagrams at an instantaneous rate of 300 Mbps, and bursting at 100 packets.
+On 10GbE network with 9000 byte MTU, you can send 8972 byte UDP datagrams at an instantaneous rate of 300 Mbps, and bursting at 100 packets.
 This should be lossless:

 nuttcp -l8972 -T30 -u -w4m -Ri300m/100 -i1 <server>